ABOUT ENGINES

 – or 18,000 people of average size

-which consists of a complete cylinder of 20 tonnes, a crankshaft of 140 tonnes and a generator rotor at 80 tonnes.
+Of this, a complete cylinder of 20 tonnes, crankshaft 140 tonnes and generator rotor 80 tonnes.

 Total number of operating hours: about 75,000 hours